LJSkinner/LJSkinner/README.md

 - 👋 Hello there!
 I'm Luke Skinner
-- 🌱 I am currently learning modern C#/ASP.NET multi-platform development, including MAUI in my spare time as part of hobby programming and to support my skills as a developer.
+- 🌱 I am currently learning how to write my own programming language and also various AI topics.
+Some of them will be uploaded here to this repo, go have a gander if you're intereste.
-- 💼 I am a Software Developer at KMsoft working on Inventory/Stock management software solutions in a variety of areas.
-The main two focusing on Medical and Industrial.
+- 💼 I am a currently looking for my next industry role.
+I have worked previously as Software Dev creating full stack web apps for critical industries like healthcare.
 - 👨‍🎓 I am Graduate from Uni of Stirling.
 BSc (Hons) Software Development with Cyber Security.
-You can check out my portfolio at [portfolio.ljskinner.com](https://portfolio.ljskinner.com/)
-- 👨‍💻 I am collaborating with my good friend [Andrew McGuckin](https://github.com/AndrewMcGuckin) on [Project Roundtable](https://github.com/Project-Roundtable) projects.
-We are currently working on a degree classification and grade calculator for fellow Uni of Stirling students.
+I'm planning on going back to do my MSc Artificial Intelligence in September at the Uni of Stirling
 - 📫 How to reach me: ljs.work@pm.me
-- ⚡ Fun fact: [Project Roundtable](https://github.com/Project-Roundtable) was originally going to be a Uni society/club, but we got too busy with our dissertations.
+- ⚡ Fun fact: The best programming language is whatever one you can use effectively to compile/run without errors.